eumetsat/MetopDatasets.jl/docs/src/ASCAT.md

 We can now see the sigma0 quintile ranges for each beam.

 ## SZR and SZO plot
-The level 1B SZR files contains backscatter values from the 6 ASCAT beams are resampled to a common 12.5 km grid.
-There is three beams imaging each side of the satellite so this results in 3 backscatter measurements for each grid points.
-The level 1B SZO files are identical but resampled to a 25 km grid instead.
+The level 1B SZR files contain backscatter values from the 6 ASCAT beams, resampled to a common 12.5 x 12.5 km grid.
+There are three beams imaging each side of the satellite so this results in 3 backscatter measurements for each grid point.
+The level 1B SZO files are identical but resampled to a 25 x 25 km grid instead.
 See [ASCAT level 1B SZR product page](https://data.eumetsat.int/product/EO:EUM:DAT:METOP:ASCSZR1B) and [ASCAT level 1B SZO product page](https://data.eumetsat.int/product/EO:EUM:DAT:METOP:ASCSZO1B) for more information.

-These example will work to both plot SZR and SZO data.
+These examples will work to both plot SZR and SZO data.
 The examples are made using the following packages.
 ```
 [13f3f980] CairoMakie v0.12.16
 [db073c08] GeoMakie v0.7.9
 ```
 Note that the plot can become interactive by replacing CarioMakie with GLMakie.
 See [Makie documentation](https://docs.makie.org/) for more information on plotting.
 ### Global plot of SZR or SZO
-This examples plots the backscatter from and entire orbit.
+This example plots the backscatter from and entire orbit.
 The backscatter is just plotted for one beam direction.
 ```julia
 using MetopDatasets
 using CairoMakie, GeoMakie, Statistics